-If I’m painting my walls Cityscape, what’s the best white paint colour for my trim?
+If I’m painting my walls Cityscape, what’s the best white paint color for my trim?

-Is Cityscape a good colour for the exterior of my home?
+Is Cityscape a good color for the exterior of my home?

 It could be!
 A lot of people look at Benjamin Moore Chelsea Gray, expecting it to LOOK more like Cityscape, when in fact, Chelsea Gray is a slightly warm gray.
 You can certainly compare the two and see which one suits your roof, stone, brick and trim the best!

-Is Cityscape a popular paint colour right now?
+Is Cityscape a popular paint color right now?

 Cityscape is reasonably popular in its category, although a lot of people are looking for a more NEUTRAL approach, along the lines of Benjamin Moore Chelsea Gray, Sherwin Williams Dovetail or Sherwin Williams Classic French Gray, but remember, EVERY gray will have undertones!